wireapp/coax/README.md

 Here are the instructions for some OSes:

-* On macOS, do `brew install glib cairo pango gdk-pixbuf gtk+3 atk gnome-icon-theme`
+* On macOS, do `brew install glib cairo pango gdk-pixbuf gtk+3 atk gnome-icon-theme pkg-config`

 On startup a configuration file `coax.toml` is written to `$HOME/.config/coax/`.